Feeling overwhelmed thinking about starting a photography business?! Don’t be!

 Choose a business name!

 This is the fun part!
 People either go with their personal name or a catchy name!
 There are pros and cons for both.
-For more on choosing the perfect name for your new business, check out this tutorial.
+Check out this tutorial for more on choosing the perfect name for your new business.

 Start a Facebook and Instagram.